Fleek-PIatform/website/src/content/guides/fleek-nextjs-guide/index.md

 ---
-title: 'How To Deploy A Next.js App To Fleek.xyz: A Step-by-Step Guide for Developers'
+title: 'How to deploy a NextJS app To Fleek.xyz: a step-by-step guide for developers'
 date: 2024-04-03
 desc: 'How to deploy a static Next.js app using the Fleek CLI.'
 thumbnail: './nextjsguide.png'